Mindfulness contributes to culture change

 Mindfulness programs can be an excellent tool for organization culture change.
 As most people know – culture change is extremely challenging.
 Culture change has to address preconceived notions/assumptions of roles & responsibilities, opinions, communication barriers, invisible walls around departments, barriers to professional relationships & collaboration.

 - Maintain a balance between professional & personal life.

 - Introspect deeply over actions and consequences.

 A good way to scale Mindfulness programs is to ensure that leaders attend the early sessions and take a personal interest in the success, other than HR and champions.
-Since the organization hierarchy is strongly influenced by leadership behavior, this provides an excellent opportunity for leaders to set an example by walking the talk.
-Mindful leaders who display better customer & employee understanding, focus and empathy, positively influence organization culture.
+Since the organization hierarchy is strongly influenced by leadership behaviour, this provides an excellent opportunity for leaders to set an example by walking the talk.
+Mindful leaders who display better customer & employee understanding, focus and empathy, positively influence organizational culture.

 The interest such programs generate among employees depends on the objectives communicated to the employees, as also the quality and format of the content itself.
-The programs need to be creative in potentially using a combination of lectures, videos, role-play, story-telling and exercises in order to enable employees to imbibe key takeaways for behavior change.
+The programs need to be creative in potentially using a combination of lectures, videos, role-play, story-telling and exercises in order to enable employees to imbibe key takeaways for behaviour change.

 Personal effectiveness aspects such as self-control, stress management, productivity are worthy goals to have.
-It is, however, far more useful to outline a more compelling longer term vision for an open, collaborative culture where all employees can bring forward their original and creative self without fear.
+It is, however, far more useful to outline a more compelling longer-term vision for an open, collaborative culture where all employees can bring forward their original and creative self without fear.